 In the 1880s a poor Italian stonemason, Jean-Baptiste Pastor, arrived penniless in the principality from the Liguria region of Italy.
 In 1936, some of the public buildings he had worked on having caught the eye of the then ruling prince, Louis II (Prince Albert’s grandfather), Jean-Baptiste was commissioned by the prince to build a football stadium.
 From then on there was no looking back for the Pastors.
 After Jean-Baptiste’s death his son Gildo had begun to buy up waterfront land on which he constructed luxury apartment buildings.
 He had also continued to build for the ruling princes.
 What is more, the two families --the ruling Grimaldi family and the Pastors -- had become friends.

-Dead, her heirs were her two children: Gildo and Sylvia.
+Hélène’s heirs were to be her two children: Gildo Pallanca-Pastor and Sylvia Ratkowski-Pastor.

-The investigation into Pastor’s assassination was to be carried out by the police of Nice and Marseille and with the cooperation of the Monaco police.
+The investigation into the fatal shooting of Pastor and Darwich was to be carried out by the police of Nice where the shooting had taken place and the police of the town of Marseille which is the administrative and thus judicial headquarters of the region, and the two police units were to have the cooperation of the Monaco police.

-The glamour of Monaco always assures high-profile international media coverage when events worthy of news occur in the principality, but the shooting of its wealthiest citizen made front-page headlines around the world and only intensified as the facts of Pastor’s assassination came to light.
+The glamour of Monaco always assures high-profile international media coverage when events worthy of news occur in the principality, but the fatal shooting of one of its wealthiest citizen made front-page headlines around the world and intensified as the facts of Pastor’s assassination came to light.

 As television’s news anchors also led with the news, not many hours passed before taxi drivers went to the police in Nice and spoke of two individuals they had had as passengers on the day of the shooting.

-A taxi driver said that in the morning he had picked up two young men at the Nice railroad station after the train from the nearby town of Marseille had pulled in.
+One taxi driver said that in the morning he had picked up two young men at the Nice railroad station after the train from Marseille had pulled in.
 He had driven the two to a hotel in town.

 Another two taxi drivers said that in the middle of the afternoon each had driven a young man to the Archet Hospital.